aldrin/git-changelog/README.md

 Commit messages must always be meaningful and with a little extra effort we can automate the chore of generating meaningful change logs for end-users.
 As I finish up work on a change, I like to pause a while, consider what the change means to the end-user and reorganize the message a bit.
-If you follow the (easy) conventions described below and tag lines appropriately, the tool will help you generate an *accurate* and *presentable* change log.
+If you follow the (easy) conventions described below and tag lines in the message appropriately, this tool will help you generate an *accurate* and *presentable* change log.

 A little time spent at the time of commit, when the context and impact of the change is fresh in mind, saves a lot of time at release milestones.